Bengal Nagpur Railway FC: Field hockey

 Alongside football, field hockey is practiced in BNR.
-From the British Raj, it was having Anglo-Indian players, who led the club various nationwide tournaments.
+From the British rule in the country until 1960s, it was having Anglo-Indian players, who led the club various nationwide tournaments.
+Notable players of the team in Colonial era were Carl Tapsell, Dicky Carr and Joe Gallibardy.
 Affiliated with the Bengal Hockey Association (BHA), the club participated in prestigious Beighton Cup and Calcutta Hockey League.